-At 175 metres high, majestic Beachy Head is the highest cliff on the south coast of England.
-It's located due south of London and about 40 minutes to the east of Brighton.
+At 175 metres high, majestic Beachy Head is the highest cliff on the south coast of England, located due south of London and about 40 minutes to the east of Brighton.
 The cliff forms the eastern end of Britain's newest National Park, The South Downs, which sweeps along the coast west from Beachy Head to the Seven Sisters Country Park before heading inland.
 The view from the clifftop along the coast to Brighton and across the sea towards France is nothing short of spectacular.

 The view down to the 43m-high lighthouse from the top of Beachy Head